Do I need surgery after an ACL rupture ?

 In summary best option for ACL tear

-The key to success is that your rehabilitation is criteria driven and the end result is a knee that has the following ;
+Regardless of the path you take the key to success is that your rehabilitation is criteria driven and the end result is a knee that has the following ;

 - asymptomatic, mobile, strong knee